RobinHerbots/Inputmask/README_date.md

 ## max
 Maximum value.
 This needs to be in the same format as the inputformat.

+## prefillYear
+Enable/disable prefilling of the year.
+Default: true

+Although you can just over type the proposed value without deleting, many seems to see a problem with the year prediction.
+This options is to disable this feature.